ipcm27/My-Budget---JavaScript/readme.md

 This project was proposed and the end of module about "DOM" at "Santader Corders- web full Stack degree" by Lets code.

-# 🎛️ languages and libs
+# 🎛️ Languages and libs
 Javascript Vanilla
 HTML
 CSS
 Bootsrap 5

-# 🐸 the author
+# 🐸 The author

 I'm Igor,a 25 years old web developer.
 I like to read,code and play League.
 <div>